 Which Ice Skates are Best for Beginners?

-The best ice skates, kids should learn to skate with, are ice skates that fit well but not too tight.
+The best ice skates that kids should learn to skate with are ice skates that fit well but not too tight.
+Sizing is important for your little customer.
 The child’s foot should not move around in the boot because the parent bought a size too big for growing feet.
 Some skaters prefer starting with a double blade for more manageable balance, but many novices master ice skating with single blades.

 Kids’ ice skates for recreational skating are made with sturdy boots for ankle support and better balancing.
 Hockey ice skates are often used for recreational skating.
 Hybrid ice skates that have toe picks may help kids who are interested in figure skating.